mrezabayat/iamsorush/content/posts/yagni-kiss-principle.md

 6-	Avoid public variables.
 They can be changed anywhere in the software and hard to track.

 7-	Avoid as much as possible nested IF conditions.
 Each IF condition means create different path for the application to run through, so becomes harder for a reader to follow.
-The exception to this is when there are several conditions in a method but all serve the same purpose, for example, when you check different parameters are not null and moreover
+The exception to this is when there are several conditions in a method but all serve the same purpose, for example, when you check different parameters are not null.